AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 ### Box

 The box is the set of twelve lines that surrounds the surface plot.
-You can disable it by passing `null` to the box method, or set the stroke color and properties.
+You can disable it by passing `null` to the {api:anychart.charts.Surface#box}box{api} method, or set the stroke color and properties.

 ```
 chart.box('#F44336', 2, '5 2', 'round');